 Animal Therapeutics and Diagnostics Market Outlook:

-The global market is emerging with the rise in the patient pool of companion and food-producing animals.
-Based on the USDA report, the U.S. alone has nearly 95 million calves and cattle, with more than 155 million poultry making a substantial demand base for livestock healthcare.
-On the other hand, the American Veterinary Medical Association states that there is a rise in pet ownership globally, especially in developed nations, underpinning a long-lasting demand for health solutions and companions.
+The global animal therapeutics and diagnostics market is emerging with the rise in the patient pool of companion and food-producing animals.
+Based on the USDA report in May 2025, in 2024, U.S. cattle production accounted for nearly 22% of total cash receipts for agricultural commodities worth USD 515 billion, providing a strong demand base for livestock healthcare.
+On the other hand, the AVMA supports that pet ownership is increasing worldwide, especially in developed nations, thus supporting a continuous demand for animal health solutions and companions.
 This rising pool has become a demand for pharmaceuticals, biologicals, and diagnostics.
-On the supply end, the value chain includes upstream API synthesis, intermediate formulation, and downstream packaging and manufacturing.
+On the supply end, the value chain includes upstream API synthesis, intermediate formulation, and downstream packaging and manufacturing in the market.

 Animal Therapeutics and Diagnostics Market size